Digg is an independent, advertiser-supported website and may receive compensation for some links to products and services throughout this website.

 Summary of Digg's What Is a VPN Connection

-The different types of VPNs and protocols can affect your VPN connection in multiple ways.
-Making sure your VPN uses the newest and most efficient connection available will make the experience more pleasant, and you won't need to worry as much about stalkers and advertisers snooping on your personal or professional data.
+The different types of VPN configurations and security protocols can affect your internet connection in multiple ways.
+Making sure your VPN uses the newest and most efficient connection available will make the experience more pleasant, and you won't need to worry as much about stalkers and advertisers snooping on your professional or personal data.